1-20 of 202 Search Results for

 Journal Article

 ...Colleen Dougherty Burton; Shana Kushner Gadarian; Sara Wallace Goodman; Thomas B. Pepinsky Abstract Several studies demonstrate gender and partisan differences among Americans in COVID-19 socioeconomic consequences, attitudes, and behaviors.
-Using six waves of panel survey data, this article...
+The authors of this study use six waves of panel survey...

 Includes: Supplementary data